|Course Title||AS/A Level English Language and Literature|

 English Language and Literature at A Level involves the detailed study of the language of literature.
 The focus is on how writers have used language to create characters and achieve different effects across a variety of different genres.
 There will be a linguistic focus on both literary and non-literary texts, and you will develop your own creative and journalistic writing skills through analysis of what other writers do and then emulating these techniques in your own work.
 There will also be occasional theatre and cultural visits related to the course.

 English courses provide you with skills that are recognised and valued by a wide range of universities and employers.
-English Language and Literature encourages advanced communication skills that are vital for any job, as well as offering a popular route into language-based careers such as journalism, writing and teaching.

 To study A Levels at Bury College you must obtain a minimum of six GCSE grades.
 These must include 4/5 in English Language and mathematics (minimum combined total of 9 points).
 Plus, a minimum of two additional GCSEs at grade 4 or higher.
 As well as a minimum of two additional GCSEs at grade 5 or higher.
 In addition to these entry requirements, you must have GCSE English at grade 9-5 (A*-C).